 The lakes at El Chorro, close to the village of Ardales, are made up of three reservoirs or ‘Embalses’.
-They’re only around 30 minutes’ drive from Finca Gran Cerros.
-In fact, it’s even possible to take a Quadbike Tour to the lakes, which lasts for 3 hours.
+They’re only around 40 minutes’ drive from Finca Gran Cerros – and if you are planning a visit, be sure to go via Alora town (to avoid the road with the missing bridge!).

 Surrounded by pine forests and known for their spectacular turquoise waters, the lakes make for a popular day trip.